 With the benefit of Julia Cameron’s book for retirees, (and other creative souls) writing my memoire helps me to recall many creative pursuits I explored at different times of my life.
-Starting in childhood, Sewing, designing, metal arts, jewelry design, as well as drawing and painting brought me joy and could be artforms to explore again.
+Starting in childhood, sewing, designing, metal arts, jewelry design, sculpture, drawing and painting all brought me joy and could be artforms to explore again.

 I’m now working to revive my painting and drawing skills to see whether I can make art again.
 My local Senior Center offers a weekly watercolor class that is both affordable and encouraging.
 I’ve just discovered Urban Sketchers and am eager to see if I could try this artform.
 Through a book about the discipline of daily painting by Carol Marine, I find inspriation at Daily Paintworks every day!

 I am again in love with art supply stores and find Daniel Smith to be a tremendous resource here in Seattle.